tw-in-js/twind/docs/getting-started/quicksheet.md

 - **VARIANTS**
     - Every variant can be applied to every directive
     - Dark mode is always available
-    - Most pseudo classes can be used as variant or `group-*` variant
+    - Most pseudo-classes can be used as variant or `group-*` variant
     - `siblings:*` - General sibling combinator (`& ~ *`)

         ```tsx